rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 ## 1.1 Overview

- Secure Key Caching (SKC) is part of the Intel Security Libraries for datacenter (ISecL-DC).
+The SGX Attestation infrastructure and Secure Key Caching (SKC) are part of the Intel Security Libraries for datacenter (ISecL-DC).
 Intel Security Libraries for Datacenter is a collection of software applications and development libraries intended to help turn Intel platform security features into real-world security use cases.

+The SGX Attestation infrastructure provides an end to end support for registering SGX hosts and provisioning them with SGX material (PCK certificates) and SGX collateral (security patches information - TCB Information - and Certificate Revocation Lists - CRLs).

+The SGX Attestation infrastructure also provides support for generating SGX quotes for SGX enclaves hosted by workloads and verifying them by a remote attesting application.
+The remote attesting application can also use the SGX Attestation infrastructure to enforce enclave policies (like requiring a specific enclave signer).
+Optionally, the SGX Attestation Infrastructure allows to integrate with Cloud Orchestrators like Openstack and Kubernetes.

-SKC provides the key protection at rest and in-use use case using the Intel Software Guard Extensions technology (SGX).
+SKC leverages the SGX Attestation Infrastructure to support the Secure Key Caching (SKC) use case.SKC provides the key protection at rest and in-use use case using the Intel Software Guard Extensions technology (SGX).
 SGX implements the Trusted Execution Environment (TEE) paradigm.

 Using the SKC Client -- a set of libraries -- applications can retrieve keys from the ISecL-DC Key Broker Service (KBS) and load them to an SGX-protected memory (called SGX enclave) in the application memory space.
 KBS performs the SGX enclave attestation to ensure that the application will store the keys in a genuine SGX enclave.
 Application keys are wrapped with an enclave public key by KBS prior to transferring to the application enclave.
 Consequently, application keys are protected from infrastructure admins, malicious applications and compromised HW/BIOS/OS/VMM.
 SKC does not require the refactoring of the application because it supports a standard PKCS\#11 interface.

-The SKC use case requires the provisioning of host servers to respond to SGX attestation requests.
-The SKC solution provides a framework to support SGX attestation.

 ## Trusted Execution Environment